vikas-poddar-slalom/katacoda-scenarios/session-09-lab3-gitops-argocd/step2.md

 Argo improves upon these challenges and more.
 You can see a full list of features at https://argoproj.github.io/argo-cd/#features

-Switch to the `Port Forward` terminal to run this command
+Initiate a port-forward to access the Argo CD GUI

-`kubectl port-forward svc/argocd-server -n argocd 8080:443 --address 0.0.0.0`{{execute}}
+`kubectl port-forward svc/argocd-server -n argocd 8080:443 --address 0.0.0.0`{{execute T2}}

 We have to add `--address 0.0.0.0` to allow the port-forward to allow the Katacoda Proxy work with the forwarding.